Working to make E-town affordable

 Elizabethtown Legacy Scholarship

 At Elizabethtown College, relationships are important.
 Relationships that develop between students, faculty, staff, and alumni are a large part of what makes the College distinct.
-Elizabethtown recognizes the relationship legacy students have with our community by awarding $2,000 Legacy Scholarships to accepted students who are children or grandchildren of Elizabethtown alumni.
+Elizabethtown recognizes the relationship legacy students have with our community by awarding a Legacy Scholarships to accepted students who are children or grandchildren of Elizabethtown alumni.
+This scholarship is renewable for up to a total of four year (8 regular consecutive semesters), provided the student remains in good academic standing and has a favorable disciplinary record as defined by the Student Handbook.

 These grants are available to students who demonstrate financial need.
 A student must apply annually to be considered for this grant.
 This money is an outright grant to the student and does not have to be repaid.
 This aid is listed as a credit on the College bill.
 The receipt of additional merit awards may impact this amount.